pkrayzel/krayzel.net/content/posts/003-intervention-ninja-build-flask-hello-world-docker-image.md

 Hello, World!
 ```

 Ok, coding part is done.
-Next task is to [ship this incredibly useful application to AWS](/posts/004-intervention-ninja-deploy-flask-hello-world-to-aws-ecs).
+Next task will be to ship this incredibly useful application to AWS.
+Stay tuned!